 Standard offerings resumed at the NRS Medical College and Hospital on Tuesday following the withdrawal of ceasing work late on Monday.
 Still, the problems sufferers face at authorities’ hospitals remain unabated.

-Officials stated that more than 2,000 patients were treated at the outpatient department (OPD), and over two hundred were admitted on Tuesday.
-The OPD at NRS reopened for the primary time on Tuesday because the junior medical doctors went on strike a week ago — June eleven — to protest the assault on two interns after the death of an elderly affected person there.
+Officials stated that over 2,000 patients were treated at the outpatient department (OPD), and over a hundred were admitted on Tuesday.
+The OPD at NRS reopened for the first time on Tuesday because the junior medical doctors went on strike a week ago — June eleven — to protest the assault on two interns after the death of an elderly affected person there.

 But for patients’ families, the harassment of status in lengthy queues for hours, getting a wheelchair, or having to push trolleys themselves turned into the same as before.